 Upgraded boarding certificates normally allow you to purchase an A1 through A15 position at the gate (if available), giving you the option to be one of the first passengers to board and choose almost any seat you’d like, ensuring you’re not stuck in the back of the plane in a middle seat.
 Upgraded boardings typically cost $30 to $50 each, so if this is something you’d purchase anyway, you can put a $120 to $200 value on this benefit.
 You can even use these certificates for other passengers flying with you.

 Taking into consideration all of the benefits, you’ll notice the value of the Southwest Priority and Southwest Performance Business cards far surpasses the value of the other three cards, both within the first year and every year thereafter.

-I’ve personally been a Southwest Companion Pass holder for 12 years now, and it’s saved my family tens of thousands of dollars on travel.
+I’ve personally been a Southwest Companion Pass holder for almost 13 years now, and it’s saved my family tens of thousands of dollars on travel.
 The pass allows my husband, my children, my parents and even friends to fly with me on every Southwest flight I take just for the cost of taxes.
 (Domestic taxes are $5.60 each way, while international taxes vary depending on the destination.)